-NameHero and A2 Hosting both offer LiteSpeed hosting, so which one’s better?
+NameHero and A2 Hosting both use LiteSpeed, but which one’s better?

-NameHero uses LiteSpeed servers on all plans while A2 only uses it on the higher 2 plans.
-Another big difference is you get more RAM on most NameHero plans except the highest one which has the same amount as A2’s highest plan (4GB).
-NameHero’s VPS plans also have more CPU/RAM and only A2’s highest VPS plan (Mach) uses LiteSpeed.
-NameHero also much better uptimes if you check their uptime page vs. A2’s which can have long, frequent maintenance.
-NameHero’s support is better, but their data centers are only in the US/Netherlands.
-While they’re not as popular as A2 Hosting, they generally have better feedback in Facebook groups.
-I generally recommend their Turbo Cloud which comes with 3 CPU cores, 3GB RAM, and NVMe.
+NameHero uses LiteSpeed on all plans, but A2 only uses this on their higher 2 plans.
+You get more RAM on most NameHero plans and their uptime status page usually has less scheduled maintenance than A2’s.
+NameHero’s support is better, but their data centers are only in US/NE.
+While they’re newer than A2 Hosting, they tend to have better feedback in Facebook groups.
+I generally recommend their Turbo Cloud plan which includes 3 CPU cores, 3GB RAM, and NVMe.

 |CPU + RAM||More RAM||Less RAM|